coder2020av/OMicroserviceAPI/README.md

 2. Run in Docker:  `./run_docker.sh`
 3. Run in Kubernetes:  `./run_kubernetes.sh`

-### Kubernetes Steps I used AWS Kubernetes as a service and ran kubectl because I could not enable virtualization or install kubernetes in my machine
+### Kubernetes

 * Setup and Configure Docker locally
 * Setup and Configure Kubernetes locally
 * Create Flask app in Container
 * Run via kubectl
+Note: I used AWS Kubernetes as a service and ran kubectl because I could not enable virtualization or install kubernetes in my machine